junxit/us-congress-bills-114/metadata.md

 - 2016-01-28 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2016-01-28 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2016-01-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 355.
+- 2016-03-07 — By Senator Grassley from Committee on the Judiciary filed written report.
+Report No. 114-220.
+- 2016-03-07 — By Senator Grassley from Committee on the Judiciary filed written report.
+Report No. 114-220.
+- 2016-04-04 — Measure laid before Senate by unanimous consent. (consideration: CR S1631-1636)
+- 2016-04-04 — Passed Senate with an amendment by Yea-Nay Vote.
+87 - 0.
+Record Vote Number: 39.
+- 2016-04-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+87 - 0.
+Record Vote Number: 39.
+- 2016-04-04 — The committee substitute agreed to by Unanimous Consent. (text of committee substitute as amended: CR S1631-1634)